Prince Harry says 'it's a dirty game' in new Netflix trailer

-In the latest dramatic clip, Harry talks of the “leaking” and “planting” against the couple as another interviewee describes a “war on Meghan”.
+In the latest dramatic clip, released overnight (AEDT), Harry talks of the “leaking” and “planting” against the couple as another interviewee describes a “war on Meghan”.

 The prince also references the hounding of his late mother Diana as he opens up about his fear that history would repeat itself.

-The new one-minute trailer gives further clues to the extent to which Harry and Meghan are anticipated to speak out against the royal institution.
+The one-minute trailer gives further clues to the extent to which Harry and wife Meghan Markle are anticipated to speak out against the royal institution.

+Netflix will premiere the first volume of the six-part series on Thursday (December 8, US time), followed by a second volume on December 15.

+The TV show will be followed by the publication of Prince Harry’s memoir, Spare, in the new year.

+Netflix dropped the first trailer for the series Harry & Meghan last week with previously unseen images of the couple.

-The preview opens with a montage of the couple’s honeymoon period with the press when their engagement was first announced.
+The latest preview to the potentially inflammatory series opens with a montage of the couple’s honeymoon period with the media when their engagement was first announced.

-The story then jumps to Harry saying: “It’s really hard to look back on it now and go ‘What on earth happened?’
+The story then jumps to Harry reflecting on those early days and saying: “It’s really hard to look back on it now and go ‘What on Earth happened?’

 “Everything changed.”